bbolker/mmd_utils/README.md

 ## file structure

-- `MixedEffects.Rmd` is the primary document, using `
+- `MixedEffects.Rmd` is the primary document
+- there is a Makefile that describes the dependencies/build rules